 Academic Honesty is a fundamental principle of scholarship.
-The work produced by students as a result of their study and research is expected to clearly distinguish a student's own ideas from those of published authors.
+The work produced by students as a result of their study and research is expected to clearly distinguish a student's own ideas from those of published works.
 Acknowledgment must be given to the source of the ideas or words of these writers.
-Rewriting in- formation taken from a source without proper citation is also plagiarism.
-Students caught plagiarizing will receive an F on the assignment and may result in due-process hearing and possible dismissal from IPoly.
+Rewriting information taken from a source without proper citation is also plagiarism.